 - Complete and submit the application form online

-- Counselor form must be filled out by your high school counselor and sent to Senator Baucus' Missoula Office
+- Counselor form must be filled out by your high school counselor and sent to Senator Baucus' Great Falls Office

 - To speed up the process, the applicant should provide their counselor with a stamped envelope addressed to Johnathon Kenneway for submission of the counselor form